 For Bostonians, there’s no need to travel far this fall to find the foliage.
-In fact, whether you’re looking to hike, climb, mountain bike, or paddle, the Greater Boston area has something to satisfy everybody’s cravings for yellows, oranges, and reds.
-To begin, start with these five great activities, all within an hour of the city, for a quintessentially fall experience.
+Whether you’re looking to hike, climb, mountain bike, or paddle, the Greater Boston area has something to satisfy everybody’s cravings for yellows, oranges, and reds.
+To begin, start with these five great activities, all within an hour of the city, for a quintessential fall experience.

 Credit: Tim Peck